 Programs in the School of Cultural and Family Psychology

 - M.A.
-Marriage and Family Therapy
+Marriage and Family Therapy - Offered at our Pasadena, California campus.

-Pacific Oaks' M.A. in MFT program trains students to help their clients find new ways of thinking about and interacting with others—and ultimately lead more harmonious, fulfilling lives.
+Pacific Oaks' M.A. in MFT program trains students to help their clients find new ways of thinking about and interacting with others - and ultimately lead more harmonious, fulfilling lives.

-Founded on the Nguzo Saba principal of Ujima, Pacific Oaks College is prepared to train highly specialized professionals that appeal to the African American community by promoting the philosophy of collective responsibility and problem solving indicative of “family.”
+Founded on the Nguzo Saba principal of Ujima, Pacific Oaks College is prepared to train highly specialized professionals that appeal to the African-American community by promoting the philosophy of collective responsibility and problem solving indicative of “family.”

-The LFS program was developed to respond to the urgency in the mental health field for bilingual, spanish-speaking, bicultural clinicians to serve the ever growing number of clients in need of culturally competent mental health services in California.
+The LFS program was developed to respond to the urgency in the mental health field for bilingual, Spanish-speaking, bicultural clinicians to serve the ever growing number of clients in need of culturally competent mental health services in California.

 - M.A.
-Marriage and Family Therapy, Trauma Studies Specialization
+Marriage and Family Therapy, Trauma Studies Specialization - Offered at our Pasadena and San Jose, California campuses.

 The Trauma Studies Specialization, within a social ecological context, is keeping with the School of Cultural and Family Psychology’s social justice mission that underscores urgent societal issues that have long term disabling effects on the family health, child development and well-being.